bobble14988/example-wdio/REQUIREMENT.md

 AC1: User should be able to enter text from the main groceries page, click a search button, and see a results page

-AC2: The results page should contain results relevant to the users search
+AC2: The results page should contain results relevant to the user's search

 AC3: The results page should be quick to display results

-### Notes
+### Quality Assurance

-- How will we test this?
+- How will we test each AC?
-- How will we ensure this continues to work in the future?
+- How will we ensure each AC continues to work in the future?
 - There are over 10,000 groceries sold by Tesco, how will we ensure all searches are successful?
 - How do we make sure the results are quick to display?
 - How do we make sure all users have a good experience with the search feature?
+- When in the SDLC will we test these ACs?
+- In which environment should we test these ACs?
+- Are there any data considerations?
+- How do we inform stakeholders of test results?